SAP Enterprise Search for ABAP is vulnerable to SQL injection, allowing authenticated attackers to execute malicious database queries.

 Public Exploit Available: false

-Analyst Notes: As of February 3, 2026, there is no public information indicating active exploitation of this vulnerability.
-However, error handling flaws are common targets for attackers looking for reliable ways to disrupt service.
+Analyst Notes: As of May 12, 2026, there is no public information indicating active exploitation of this vulnerability.
+However, due to the nature of the flaw, the potential for exploitation is high.

 Analyst Recommendation